 We’ve had some time now to reflect on Whittaker vs. Romero 2; the narrative getting a chance to congeal.
 Excitement and disappointment concocted to create a stellar piece of drama that night in Chicago.
 Whether you agreed with the decisions that were made, it’s impossible to argue it wasn’t an eventful weekend.

 The final bell rang to a well-deserved standing ovation from the crowd; a fight of the year contender for sure.
-They was plenty from each fighter to be impressed by: the dichotomous patience and aggression of Yoel Romero, and the supernatural resilience of Robert Whittaker.
-“The Reaper” withstood numerous salvos from Romero that would have ended the night for many high level fighters.
+They were plenty from each fighter to be impressed by the dichotomous patience and aggression of Yoel Romero and the supernatural resilience of Robert Whittaker.
+“The Reaper” withstood numerous salvos from Romero that would have ended the night for many high-level fighters.

 The Phantom Pain

 I’m more interested in this weird hollow feeling I’ve got.
 Whittaker beat Romero twice, back to back, and Romero missed weight in his last two fights, leading to talk of him moving up to light heavyweight.
 On paper, it’s over.
 But the story doesn’t feel over – we haven’t got closure.